 Eligibility.

 State law prohibits a Board Member from also being an NFPD employee.
 Accordingly, you must resign your employment upon being elected to a Board position.
 In addition, a Board member is not eligible to apply for employment with NFPD.
-You must resign as a Board Memeber before applying for employment with NFPD.
+You must resign as a Board Member before applying for employment with NFPD.

-The Board has determined that the "incompatibility of offices" doctrine prohibits a NFPD Board member from also being an active NFPD volunteer.
+The Board has determined that the "incompatibility of offices" doctrine prohibits an NFPD Board member from also being an active NFPD volunteer.
 Accordingly, an active volunteer must resign upon being elected to a Board position.
 During emergency conditions, the Fire Chief may add a Board Member to the departmental roles as a “Reserve Firefighter” for the purpose of providing workers’ compensation and liability coverage to the individual and abatement of the emergency for the duration the emergency exists, solely at the discretion of the Fire Chief.

 The FLSA prohibits an employee from volunteering the same services to NFPD without being compensated.
 As a result, NFPD does not permit an employee also to serve as a volunteer where he/she would be performing substantially the same services in both positions.
 You must resign as a volunteer if you are hired as an employee where the duties would be substantially the same.